 13. Astro File Manager (File Explorer)

 ASTRO File Manager is yet another great option when it comes to managing files on your Android device.
-With more than 50 million users, it is a well-received by its current user base.
+With more than 50 million users, it is well-received by its current user base.

 It has a download manager with which you can download and open files from the web.
 The task killer kills the tasks or processes that burn the battery life.